-It is a high energy, multi-layered, authentic place that can be considered the "heart" of Vancouver.
+It is a high energy, multi-dimensional, authentic place that can be considered the "heart" of Vancouver.
 It could almost be called the modern day Tivoli Gardens – the beloved pleasure garden in Copenhagen that inspired the Disney universe.

 Tivoli in Copenhagen